Armenian Soviet Socialist Republic: Sovietization

-Prior to Soviet rule, Eastern Armenia had been part of the Russian Empire since the 1828 Treaty of Turkmenchay up until 1917, and partly confined to the borders of the Erivan Governorate.
-After the October Revolution, the Bolshevik government led by Vladimir Lenin announced that non-Russian nationalities could pursue a course of self-determination, and in April 1918, the major national groups of Russian Transcaucasia declared independence as the Transcaucasian Democratic Federative Republic.
-By May 1918, this entity split into three independent states: the Democratic Republic of Georgia, the Azerbaijan Democratic Republic, and the First Republic of Armenia.
-The latter was governed by the Armenian Revolutionary Federation (ARF, Dashnaksutiun) and suffered from major socioeconomic difficulties, including a large population of refugees from the Armenian genocide.

 By April 1920, the Red Army had gained the upper-hand in the Russian Civil War and overthrew the Azerbaijan Republic, thus establishing Soviet Azerbaijan.
 Azerbaijan's Sovietization had a "strong ripple effect in Transcaucasia and emboldened the Bolsheviks of Armenia to unfurl the flag of revolt."
 Although a minority, the Armenian Bolsheviks were vocal and persuasively appealed to the severe socioeconomic situation in the country.
-In May 1920, they led an uprising at Alexandropol, the largest city in Eastern Armenia, demanding the establishment of a Soviet republic.
+In May 1920, they led an uprising at Alexandropol, then the largest city in Eastern Armenia, demanding the establishment of a Soviet republic.
 The revolt was violently suppressed by the Armenian government, with its leaders executed or exiled.